 According to Veterinary Clinics of North America: Exotic Animal Practice, wild parrots don’t bite when fighting each other.
 This suggests that biting as a form of attack is a response to external factors, not inherent aggressiveness.

-Some parrots love getting a reaction out of you.
-This may involve sneaking up and biting you as a way of getting your attention.
 Owners who are unaware of these antics will believe that it’s due to the parrot’s aggressiveness.

 Do Some Parrots Bite More?

 Macaws and Eclectus parrots are the most notorious pranksters.
 They love biting others as a form of play.